 Draga is used to motivate and to "draw out" a balance and understanding within a person.
 An understanding of a movement comes from within.
 Understanding has to be drawn out, rather than pressed in.
 Understanding without doing is just theory, which is why draga is so fundamental to understanding.

 Draga motivates a practitioner.
 It motivates on many levels of the physical, mental and spiritual.
 A motivated person is more productive in life.
 A person who practices Draga is often dramatically motivated to a fresher physicality, mentality and spirituality.
 A practitioner of draga is energized, making them friendlier, happier and healthier people.

 Spirituality was an integral part of the Norse people.
 It was a part of everything they were.
 For the Scandinavian people of the Viking Age, everything in nature had a spirit.
 For these people, it was important to communicate with spirits and cultivate their own strong spirit.
 Through draga we are able to cultivate a strong spirit.

 Balance in movement

-Odd Svendsen travelled around Norway in his younger days, performing feats of balance and balance in movement.
-In theaters all over Norway, Odd performed amazing feats of balance on his own, and with a partner.
+Odd Svendsen traveled around Norway performing feats of balance and balance in movement.
+In theaters all over Norway, Odd executed amazing strength and balance movements on his own, and with a partner.
 These movements were all done very slowly.
 Each movement was a series of smaller adjustments in balance.
 He was a master of balance in movement.

 As an older man, Odd used draga as a way of keeping in shape and staying strong and flexible.
 Long after retirement, Odd was muscular and could perform impressive feats of strength and balance.